JHay0112/JHay0112.github.io/_projects/wip.md

 With this version of the website I decided to make a distinction between documentation of on-going projects and articles that show off the result of a project or a smaller project in its entirety.
-As my spare time is relatively limited, completing this transition is slow going and the projects are being slowly written up now that I have transitioned my website to the new layout.
-I hope to have this done by early 2024.
+As my spare time is relatively limited, completing this transition is slow going.
+I hope to have the project section completed by early 2024.
 In the meantime I recommend looking through the articles section of my website.
 Thank you for your patience. - Jordan